Tuukka-B/Device-DB-with-Laravel-and-React/README.md

 [![](http://img.youtube.com/vi/FTuJoErPsvg/0.jpg)](http://www.youtube.com/watch?v=FTuJoErPsvg "Laitetietokanta esitelmä")

 # Current Status of the Project
 This project is in active development by yours truly.
-I have acquired permissions to publish any file that I have made "in my own time" - e.q, without being paid.
+I have acquired permissions to publish any file that I have made "in my own time" - i.e., without being paid.